 Which healthy eating behaviours are part of traditional Japanese culture?

 Traditionally, the Japanese tend to have a healthy attitude to food and eating.
-They have a saying, “hara hachi bu”, which means to eat until you are 80% full, and it is not uncommon to teach it to children from a young age.
+They have a saying, “hara hachi bu”, which means to eat until you are 80% full, and it’s not uncommon to teach it to children from a young age.

 The way the Japanese serve their food is also key.
 Rather than having one large plate, they often eat from a small bowl and several different dishes, usually a bowl of rice, a bowl of miso, some fish or meat and then two or three vegetables dishes, often served communally and eaten in rotation.
 The Japanese are also strong believers in ‘flexible restraint’ when it comes to treats and snacks, enjoying them from time to time but in smaller portions.

 Japanese recipe inspiration...